Python Lists

 Removing Elements from a List:

-• Using remove(): Removes the first occurrence of a specified value.
+• Using remove(): Deletes the first instance of a given value from the list.

 my_list = [10, 20, 30, 40, 50]